Interruption of Study

 During an approved IoS, you are permitted:

-• access to your university IT account (including email and SIMS),
+• Access to your university IT account (including email and SIMS),

-• limited access to Student Support and Wellbeing services,
+• Limited access to Student Support and Wellbeing services,

-• access to Careers and Employability service,
+• Access to Careers and Employability Service,

-• public access to libraries and University buildings.
+• Public access to libraries and University buildings.

-You are not permitted to:
+During an approved IoS, you are not permitted to:

-• attend programme sessions including lectures, seminars, laboratory sessions, and supervisory meetings;
+• Attend programme sessions including lectures, seminars, laboratory sessions, and supervisory meetings.

-• access learning materials via Learning Central;
+• Access learning materials via Learning Central.

-• participate in formal assessments including taking formal examinations or submitting coursework;
+• Participate in formal assessments including taking formal examinations or submitting coursework.

-• depending on the length of interruption, remain in University accommodation.
-If you have to leave, your contract will be adjusted without penalty.
+• Depending on the length of interruption, remain in university accommodation.
+If you have to leave, your contract will be adjusted without penalty

-Grounds for an Interruption of Study
+What are the grounds for an Interruption of Study?

 An Interruption of Study is not granted as of right but will need to be applied for with at least one valid ground and with appropriate evidence.

-• Exceptional financial hardship.
+• Financial hardship: Exceptional financial difficulties.

 • You cannot apply for an IoS during a formal examination period.
 If you are experiencing circumstances that are impacting your study during a formal examination period you will instead need to report them using the Extenuating Circumstances Procedure.
 If your circumstances continue after the examination period, you can submit an IoS application for when it ends.

-• You are permitted a maximum of 12 months’ Interruption per programme of study.
+• Strictly you are permitted a maximum of 12 months’ Interruption per programme of study.
 This can be taken as one absence, or an accumulation of multiple shorter terms Interruptions.
 In exceptional circumstances, the Chair of the Academic Standards and Quality Committee may approve longer periods, provided they do not exceed 24 months in total.
 It is important to be aware that in most cases you will not be permitted to return until the start of the next academic year.
 This is because if you miss more than a few weeks of teaching there will a significant impact on your ability to pass assessments.

 You will normally need to provide evidence to support what you say in your IoS application.
 Evidence should ideally be independent, such as a letter from a doctor or other professional.
-Some circumstances can be difficult to evidence so please speak to Student Advice if that applies to you.

 Applications for Interruptions of Study should be made to your academic school through your SIMS account.

-Your application will be considered by the Head of School, who will look at
+Your application will be considered by the Head of School, who will look at:

 • The reasons for the request,